Median: Unimodal distributions

 The mean is greater than the median for monotonic distributions.

 Mean, median, and skew

 A typical heuristic is that positively skewed distributions have mean > median.
 This is true for all members of the Pearson distribution family.
 However this is not always true.
 For example, the Weibull distribution family has members with positive mean, but mean < median.
 Violations of the rule are particularly common for discrete distributions.
 For example, any Poisson distribution has positive skew, but its mean < median whenever $\mu \bmod 1>\ln 2$.
 See for a proof sketch.

-When the distribution has a monotonically decreasing probability density, then the median is less than the mean, as shown in the figure.
+When the distribution has a monotonically decreasing probability density, the median is less than the mean, as shown in the figure.